gost/server/README.md

 Implementation of the Tasking profile (part 2) and Rules Engine profile (part 3) of the OGC SensorThings API is planned as a future work activity.

-The GOST website and blog can be found [here](https://gost.github.io).
+The GOST website and blog can be found at [www.gostserver.xyz](https://www.gostserver.xyz).

 ## Disclaimer